jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 first phase, each Aggregator "queries" its share of the measurement and proof to obtain its "verifier share".
 In the second phase, the Aggregators sum up the verifier shares and use the sum to decide if the input is valid.

-> TODO: Describe in more detail the features of `Flp` we require for Mastic.

 ## Verifiable IDPF (VIDPF) {#vidpf}